microsoft/conversational-speaker/README.md

 # Conversational Speaker
-The Conversational Speaker enables having a spoken conversation with OpenAI large language models.
-This implementation listens to a user, processes the conversation through the OpenAI service, and speaks a response back to the user.
+The Conversational Speaker, informally known as "Friend Bot", uses a Raspberry Pi to enable a spoken conversation with OpenAI large language models.
+This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.

 For more information on the prompt engine used for maintaining conversation context, go here: [python](https://github.com/microsoft/prompt-engine-py), [typescript](https://github.com/microsoft/prompt-engine), [dotnet](https://github.com/microsoft/prompt-engine-dotnet).